Grand National Beginner's Guide

 What is the Grand National?

-The Grand National is the world’s most famous horse race, watched by an estimated 600 million people worldwide, which takes place at Aintree every year in April.
-The winners collect £1m in prize money.
+The Grand National - also known as the Grand National Steeplchase - is the world’s most famous horse race, watched by an estimated 600 million people worldwide, which takes place at Aintree every year in April.

 What date is the Grand National?

-The 2018 Grand National will take place on Saturday 14th April.
+The next Grand National will take place on Saturday 9th April 2022.

 What time is the Grand National?